wakatara/harsh/README.md

 $ ./harsh --version
 ```

-You can then move the file to the desired location.
+You can then move the file to the desired location in your `$PATH`.

 ## Usage